jmarca/phoenix/guides/docs/testing/testing_controllers.md

 With those implemented, our tests pass.

-### Two down, Six to go
+### Two down, six (or more) to go

 The rest of the controller is left for you to implement as practice.
 To help you on your way, below is a more fully fleshed out test file.
 Of course there are lots of edge cases and error conditions that are *not* covered, but it should get you started.
+Then maybe use the Phoenix JSON generator and see what tests are automatically generated for you.

 ```
 # test/hello_web/controllers/user_controller_test.exs